Pausing ultrafast melting by timed multiple femtosecond-laser pulses: Results and Discussions

 The crystalline disordering is accessible in experiment by measuring time-dependent Bragg peak intensities.
-Our computed intensity \cite{Suppl_Mat} after the double-pulse excitation scheme shows a remarkably different time-evolution than the single-pulse excitation to the same electronic temperature (Fig.\ \ref{fig:bragg}).
-After $1$ ps both intensities differ by roughly $57$\%.
-Whereas the system after the single pulse shows a monotonic decrease of the Bragg intensity, indicating a nonthermal disordering process, the double-pulse intensity remains within any stabilization limit, e.g. Lindemann criterion.
-We note that this diamond-like state with small displacements is also different from the equilibrium structure at $315$ K, which can be seen by the drop of $\sim 8$\% in the first $200$ to $300$ fs.
-The energy difference to an equilibrated system at the same conditions for $T_e, T_I$ is $0.086 \ \mathrm{eV/atom}$ \cite{Suppl_Mat}, comparable to differences between different phases of Si \cite{Malone2012,Wippermann2016}, and between crystalline and amorphous Si \cite{Kail,Drabold}, which indicates a resemblance to a solid-solid phase transition.
-Moreover, the pair-correlation function of the system indicates that the short-range order (below $5$ \AA) in this state is comparable to the equilibrium structure, but the long-range order is washed out and loses its fine structure \cite{Suppl_Mat}.
-We find this behavior explained by potential-energy surface (PES) computations for different electronic temperatures along a particular phonon mode with $q = (0.2, 0, 0) \ 2\pi/ a$, with $a$ the lattice parameter \cite{Suppl_Mat}, which mainly drives the disordering process \cite{Zier_PRL}.
-For every timestep $t$ of our MD-simulation we projected the force vector $\vec{F}(t)$ and the displacement vector $\vec{r}(t) - \vec{r}_0$ from the ideal positions in the diamond-like crystal, onto the eigenvector $e_j$ of the $j$-th phonon of the excited state ($T_e = 17 368$ K).
-This enabled us to connect the force $F$ and the ionic displacement $u$ in the direction of the phonon mode for every timestep.
-In summary, we used the ions to probe the effective force in the direction of the phonon.
-In a next step we fitted those data sets of $F(u)$ to a third-order polynomial, which is then integrated to obtain the potential energy surface in this direction.
-Our results allow direct insights into our MD-simulations and are an improvement to schematic, static or fitted models \cite{PRX2013,Zier_PRL,Bauerhenne2020}.
-In order to obtain results that do not depend on the initialized thermal conditions, we averaged over all $12$ equivalent phonon modes and the above mentioned ten independent simulation runs \cite{Suppl_Mat}.
-The inset of Fig.\ \ref{fig:bragg} summarizes those results by showing the mean values of the potential energy for all excitations used and the equilibrium structure at $315$ K. Whereas the single-pulse excitation above the ultrafast melting threshold has one of its barriers low enough to be overcome by the initial kinetic energy, the potential energy of the double-pulse excitation shows large potential barriers ($\sim 0.1$ eV), which in the end preserves the short-range order of the crystal and is the explanation why nonthermal melting can be paused.
+Our computed intensity (Supplementary Note 2 and 4) after the double-pulse excitation scheme shows a clearly different time-evolution than the single-pulse excitation with the same electronic entropy (Fig.\ \ref{fig:bragg}).
+After $1$ ps both intensities differ by roughly $25$\%.
+Whereas the system after the single pulse shows a monotonic decrease of the Bragg intensity for $t > 400$ fs, indicating a nonthermal disordering process, the double-pulse intensity remains within any stabilization limit, e.g. Lindemann criterion.
+We note that this main behavior of the intensities does not change in the presence of an effective incoherent electron-phonon coupling modelled by ultrafast optical phonon heating (Supplementary Methods).
+The phase after the second pulse, while diamond-like in short-range order, is also different from the equilibrium structure at $315$ K, which can be seen by the drop of $\sim 8$\% in the first $200$ to $300$ fs.
+The energy difference to an equilibrated system at the same conditions for $T_{\rm e}, T_{\rm I}$ is $0.086 \ \mathrm{eV} \mathrm{atom}^{-1}$ (See Methods: Simulation details), comparable to differences between different phases of Si \cite{Malone2012,Wippermann2016}, and between crystalline and amorphous Si \cite{Kail,Drabold}, which indicates a resemblance to a solid-solid phase transition.
+Moreover, the pair-correlation function (Supplementary Figure 9) of the system indicates that the short-range order (below $5$ \AA) in this state is comparable to the equilibrium structure, but the long-range order is washed out and loses its fine structure (Supplementary Note 3).
+Similar trends can be seen in the experimentally accessible structure function S(q) (Supplementary Figure 10).